 I hope you learned something new today and if you don’t believe me, come on over and see for yourself.
 Arkansas is a great place for a vacation and there are plenty of things to do here!

 Did I miss a stereotype?
-Leave me a comment.
+Let me know on Facebook!
 I would love to hear what you’ve got!